Is this the real cause of the Dementia Crisis?

 Should I stop taking my medications right away?

 Of course not!
-Some medications, such as statins, can be stopped immediately with no side effects other than feeling great, but others, such as anti-depressants and steroids, may have potent negative side effects due to their addictive properties.
+Some medications, such as statins, can be stopped immediately with no side effects other than feeling great, but others, such as anti-depressants and steroids, may have potentially devastating side effects due to their addictive properties.
+Consult your doctor!

 Get informed about what you are taking and why?